nodeteamdev/nestjs-prisma-mongodb/README.md

 ```

 ## SWC
 By default [SWC](https://swc.rs/) is used for TypeScript compilation, but it can be changed.
-To use `tsc` for building, change Nest CLI config:
+To use `tsc` as project builder, change Nest CLI config:

 ```json
 // nest-cli.json